AngelGL/datamonkey/README.md

 pip install datamonkey
 ```

 This will automatically install the required dependencies listed [below](#dependencies), if you don't already have them available.
-Please see the list of optional dependencies below; you may need them if you're working with Excel files, or writing/reading files to S3.
+Additionally, please take a look at the optional dependencies; you may need them if you're working with Excel files, or writing/reading files to S3.

 ## Usage & Examples